lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Details on the usage of the protocol version number (pvno) are described in {{sect-7}}.

-The EncryptedKey data structure is used in CMP to transport a private key, certificate, or revocation passphrase in encrypted form.
+The EncryptedKey data structure is used in CMP to transport a private key, certificate, POP challenge, or revocation passphrase in encrypted form.

 EnvelopedData is used as follows: